skipmiller/react.template.dev-/readme.md

 - `.gitignore` configured to prevent sensitive files from being committed
 - `.cursorignore` configured to prevent sensitive files from being indexed or accessed by Cursor
-- Environment variable handling recommendations
+- Environment variable management system with validation
 - Documentation for securing API keys and credentials

 ### Sensitive Data Protection